+- there is danger to life

+- there is a likelihood of violence

-- an assault is, or is believed to be, in progress - the offender is on the premises - the offence has just occurred, and an early arrest is likely
+- an assault is, or is believed to be, in progress

+- the offender is on the premises

+- the offence has just occurred, and an early arrest is likely

 If it is not possible to speak when making a 999 call because it alerts an offender, cough quietly or make a noise on the line, then follow the prompts to dial 55 (mobiles only) for a silent call.
 Police may be able to trace the call and attend the premises.